Carson Grant: Career

 Carson Ferri-Grant.
 Ferri-Grant had a cobalt blue 'graffiti tag' of a pine tree coastline with his initials CFG, and on a midnight graffiti session, he had painted ten foot high cobalt blue iris flowers stretching the block-long 100 foot wall on the Lower East Side Con Edison plant, at Avenue C and 14th Street, titled "Open your Irises", in protest of the pollution produced by the energy plant.
 Influenced by Robert Rauschenberg's use of art for social change.

-The seventies brought social awareness of our environment, pollution, and nuclear waste contamination.
+The seventies brought social awareness of the environment, pollution, and nuclear waste contamination.
 For two summers, Carson Ferri-Grant backpacked and walked much of the USA photographing damaged natural reserves.
 Marching with the Sioux Indian in South Dakota, as part of the "No-Nukes" concert tour 1979 MUSE.
-Carson exhibited his Sacred Black Hills, SD paintings and rope sculptures in the first NYC Earth Day 1980 celebration along Avenue of the Americas and created a complimentary ‘Environmental Artists United” EAU T-shirt for the event.
+Carson exhibited his Sacred Black Hills, SD paintings and rope sculptures in the first NYC Earth Day 1980 celebration along Avenue of the Americas and created a complimentary "Environmental Artists United” EAU T-shirt for the event.

 Carson Ferri-Grant's one-man exhibition was called "Nature-Nuclear" at the 1979 Jack Morris Gallery, NYC, where he constructed a large climb-up-into 'scarred Mother Earth Uterus' post-nuclear, with her distorted next-generation traveling down her maimed fallopian tubes into her contaminated womb (30 ft × 40 ft).
-The work, encouraged the viewer to consider alternative energy sources to protect our environment.
+The work encouraged the viewer to consider alternative energy sources to protect our environment.

 During this decade, Carson Ferri-Grant helped establish in 1978 the 'Westside Arts Coalition' with a group of multi-discipline Upper West Side artists at Symphony Space to help establish exhibition spaces and affordable arts studios.
 Carson Ferri-Grant was voted as the 'Architectural-Environmental' chair of Westside Arts Coalition'.
-In 1981, as the WSAC group marched to Lincoln Center to protest President Ronald Reagan's budget cuts to the Arts, Grant's photographs appeared on the front page of the Westsider Newspaper,.
+In 1981, as the WSAC group marched to Lincoln Center to protest President Ronald Reagan's budget cuts to the Arts, Grant's photographs appeared on the front page of the Westsider Newspaper.
 In 1981, Carson Ferri-Grant established a 'not-for-profit' art group called 'EAU' Environmental Artists United which created educational art exhibitions merging art and environmental conservation, which received grants from America the Beautiful Fund and Avon Foundation.
 Ferri-Grant exhibited his artwork in alternative spaces throughout the boroughs, as one of the artists in the New York City 1970's and 1980's Art Movement.

 In 1979 Carson Ferri-Grant graduating as a Psi Chi Honors Society recipient in Psychology and elected Psi Chi president at CUNY - Hunter College BA program, In 1984 Ferri-Grant's master thesis on the Therapeutic Validity of Drama/Art Therapy, earned him an MA (summa cum laude) at University of Connecticut.
 He pursued postgraduate work at Columbia University.
 Carson Ferri-Grant presented his research at Georgetown's Drama Therapy Association 1985 convention.